-The 13 western biomedical courses are designed to train the student fully about western medical terms, history taking, physical exam and diagnostic skills.
+The twelve (12) western biomedical courses are designed to train the student fully about western medical terms, history taking, physical exam and diagnostic skills.
 The student learns how to make the appropriate referral and consultation, as well as the clinical relevance of laboratory and diagnostic tests and procedures.

 4. Herbal Medicine Survey

-The four courses in herbal medicine and dietetics give the student a basic introduction to western and Chinese botanical medicine and TCM treatment philosophies relevant to herbal medicine and clinical diet therapies.
-Training in botanical medicine is limited in the Acupuncture Institute to three survey courses: Botanical Medicine, Patent Remedies and Introduction to Chinese Herbal Remedies.
+The four (4) courses in herbal medicine and dietetics give the student a basic introduction to western and Chinese botanical medicine and TCM treatment philosophies relevant to herbal medicine and clinical diet therapies.
+Training in botanical medicine is limited in the Acupuncture Institute to three survey courses: Botanical Medicine, Introduction to Chinese Herbal Remedies and Patent Remedies.
 Information is provided on indications, contraindications and drug-herb interactions.
 In addition, the two courses in dietetics and nutrition help the student understand the role of nutrition in patients' health.
 (Note that the course in western nutrition is listed under Western Biomedicine: ANT 521 Nutrition.)

 5. Movement and Respiration Studies

-The six movement and respiration courses are designed to enhance the student’s personal and energetic development.
-Students are exposed to a wide variety of Oriental movement practices that can be used to maintain their own and their patients’ health care needs.
-In addition, two courses in soft tissue treatment techniques are offered.
+The seven (7) movement and respiration courses are designed to enhance the student’s personal and energetic development.
+The student will be exposed to a wide variety of Asian movement practices that can be used to maintain their own and their patients’ health care needs.
+In addition to the movement studies, two courses in soft tissue treatment techniques are offered.

-The two specific courses in this area enhance the students’ clinical skills, both in terms of addressing patients’ psychological health and in the area of best business practices.
-In addition, the two second year seminars, cross referenced in the “Oriental Theory, Diagnosis and Application” (ATD) section help students learn the fundamental skills needed for private practice including the ethical and legal considerations in health care and special considerations for practice within integrated care settings.
+The two (2) specific courses in this area enhance the students’ clinical skills, both in terms of diagnosing addressing patients’ psychological health and in the area of best business practices.
+In addition, the two second year seminars, cross referenced in the “TCM Theory, Diagnosis and Application” (ATD) section help students learn the fundamental skills needed for private practice, ethical and legal considerations in health care and special considerations for practice in integrated care settings.

 7. Clinical Services